The Cook Report

 Can you cook halloumi cheese in the oven?

 Halloumi works great in the oven.
-Slice it in the same way as above and lay the slices on an oven proof dish or baking sheet.
+Slice it in the same way as above and add the halloumi to an oven proof dish or baking sheet.
 Drizzle with olive oil and place in a 200°C/400°F oven for about 15 minutes until soft, flipping halfway through cooking.

 Another great way of cooking halloumi in the oven is wrapping it whole in baking paper like I do in this recipe for baked halloumi.